 - Regulatory and compliance breaches accounted for another 30%

-- Theft of intellectual property stood at 26%.
+- Finally, theft of intellectual property stood at 26%.

 With the crime rate so high in the sector, and the recent scandals in food production impacting on consumer confidence, installing security systems along with intelligent video analytics is imperative to secure business reputation, protect against food production sabotage and improve food production rates.

 BusinessWatch specialise in installing and maintaining intelligent video and security systems for food manufacturing plants.
-To discuss your requirements with one of our industry experts, please call us on 0808 108 0882 or complete your details and we’ll get back to you asap.
+Therefore, to discuss your requirements with one of our industry experts, please call us on 0808 108 0882.
+Alternatively, complete your details and we’ll get back to you asap.